HIDDEN ALMA-ATA: SOVIET-ERA ART AND ARCHITECTURE IN ALMATY

 Lovely mosaics portraying historical figures, technological advances and the ever popular Soviet cosmonaut.
 Boys and girls look to the skies of the future and scale snowy mountains with their teddy bear companion.
 Less ideological sgraffito work can be seen on nearby walls, featuring elephants, bears, turtles and such like.
 We visited on a Sunday when the gates were closed so could only view them through the railings.
 You may be able to get a closer view during weekday opening hours.

 A classic Soviet-era hotel that has undergone quite the facelift in recent years.
 The spectacular Enlik-Kebek mosaic covers the wall to the right of the main entrance, dating from 1965.
 It tells a Kazakh folk tale of star crossed lovers in exquisite detail.

-A modern mosaic now graces the left-hand wall of the hotel – a stunning representation of the Silk Road.
+A modern mosaic now graces the left-hand wall of the hotel – a stunning representation of the Silk Road from 2004.